ElliotKillick/windows-vs-linux-loader-architecture/README.md

 Be aware that for both the legacy and modern loaders, this improvement in startup performance comes with a trade-off in run-time performance.
 Since, after loader initialization is complete those branches on `ntdll!LdrpInLdrInit` or `ntdll!LdrInitState` become nothing but dead weight.

 There's a notable difference between how the legacy and the modern loaders perform library loading including library initialization at process startup (and beyond).
 In `LdrpInitializeProcess`, the legacy loader calls `LdrpWalkImportDescriptor` to "walk the IAT and load all the DLLs" (only mapping and snapping) the application relies on in one big step then later [calls `LdrpRunInitializeRoutines`](https://github.com/reactos/reactos/blob/86f2d4cd4ed5f306aafcce362bdebd63f9283f7b/dll/ntdll/ldr/ldrinit.c#L2511) to initialize all the DLLs in one big step.
 The modern loader's first step works similarly, `LdrpInitializeProcess` walks the dependencies of the application to fully map and snap the dependency chains, using the parallel loading ability of the modern loader to its utmost advantage.
-This is the state libraries will be in when WinDbg breaks a process on startup at `ntdll!LdrpDoDebuggerBreak`.
-In contrast to the legacy loader though, the modern loader will then initialize those libraries in small steps based on how libraries rely on each other according to the dependency graph.
+This state, [`LdrModulesReadyToInit`](#windows-loader-module-state-transitions-overview), is where libraries will be in their loading process when WinDbg breaks a process on startup at `ntdll!LdrpDoDebuggerBreak` (except for `ntdll.dll`, `KernelBase.dll`, and `kernel32.dll`, which will of course already be in the `LdrModulesReadyToRun` state).
+In contrast to the legacy loader though, the modern loader will then initialize those libraries in small steps based on how each library relies on each other according to the dependency graph.
 Some Windows DLLs dynamically load libraries via `LoadLibrary` or delay loading in their `DLL_PROCESS_ATTACH` though (e.g. `user32.dll` loads `imm32.dll` with `LoadLibraryExW`), so you will continue to see some `ModLoad` messages in WinDbg immediately upon continuing execution from `ntdll!LdrpDoDebuggerBreak` before reaching the application's initializers and `main` function.
 The new approach significantly decreases the risk that one DLL uses another DLL that has only been partially loaded (mapped and snapped but pending initialization) upon reentry of the loader.
-I have tested to ensure that when the module initialization code reenters the modern loader, it will successfully initialize partially loaded dependencies left over from the previous load (which can naturally exist in the case that DLL(s) depends on the currently initializing DLL) if the now newly loading module, due to a dynamic loader operation such as with `LoadLibrary`, also depends on those partially loaded libraries.
-[Whereas, the legacy loader would not support this behavior.](https://web.archive.org/web/20140805104223/https://blogs.msdn.com/b/oleglv/archive/2003/10/28/56142.aspx#:~:text=but%20if%20the%20binary%20is%20in%20fact%20the%20%22old%22%20one%20%2D%20that%20is%20already%20in%20the%20plan%20%2D%20the%20loader%20will%20just%20skip%20it) **Therefore, the modern loader's attention to the order of operations when initializing libraries makes `DllMain` much "safer" than the legacy loader.**
+I have tested to ensure that when module initialization code reenters the modern loader (e.g. with `LoadLibrary`), it will successfully initialize dependencies even if they are in a partially loaded state.
+[Whereas, the legacy loader would behave incorrectly in this scenario.](https://web.archive.org/web/20140805104223/https://blogs.msdn.com/b/oleglv/archive/2003/10/28/56142.aspx#:~:text=but%20if%20the%20binary%20is%20in%20fact%20the%20%22old%22%20one%20%2D%20that%20is%20already%20in%20the%20plan%20%2D%20the%20loader%20will%20just%20skip%20it) At process startup, the loader front loads the mapping and snapping of all the application's required libraries whether they depend on each other or not (in the modern loader, this allows for the most effective use of parallel loader threads).
+Hence how the problem with partially loaded libraries and module initialzation arose to begin with.
+Outside of process startup, partially loaded libraries can still happen because the parallel loader parallelizes the module mapping and snapping process and fully decouples it from the serialized module initialization process.
+So, a concurrent library load operation can map and snap new libraries at the same time as another library load operation maps and snaps new libraries, or during the initialization phase of another library load operation.
+With parallel loader worker threads turned off, a partially loaded library should not affect an initializing dependency chain of libraries, because libraries further down in the dependency chain will naturally already be initialized, unless the dynamic library load that is reentering the loader from a module initializer creates a circular dependency. **Therefore, the modern loader's attention to the order of operations when initializing libraries makes `DllMain` much "safer" than the legacy loader.**

 Beyond a slight startup perfomance improvement through reduced synchronization overhead, there is another reason Microsoft may want to disallow new (potential load owner) threads from running during process statup, particularly in regard to module initializers: Windows places loader lock (or the modern equivalents) at the bottom of any lock hierarchy that is external to the loader.
 Thus, restricting additional threads from running in this stage works as a quick fix to mitigate ABBA deadlock risk from module initializers at process startup.
 Of course, this risk reduction does not extend to libraries that are dynamically loaded at process run-time.